13 of the best kid-friendly cafes on the Sunshine Coast

 Noosa Boathouse, Noosaville

-You’ll feel like you’ve escaped your regular land-life as you wander along the jetty from Noosaville’s main drag towards the floating oasis that is Noosa Boathouse.
-Sitting pretty on the Noosa River, the Boathouse is three-levels of foodie fun.
+Wander along the jetty from Noosaville’s main drag where sitting pretty on the Noosa River is Noosa Boathouse with three-levels of foodie fun.

-As you’d imagine, the Boathouse’s seafood game is strong.
-Parents can toss-up between baked Hervey Bay scallops, BBQ local cuttlefish or Mooloolaba chilled king prawns.
-Or go all in with the seafood experience for two which has everything a seafood lover needs from calamari to bugs to oysters, prawns and fish.
+Boathouse’s seafood is pretty special.
+Parents can share baked scallops, freshly shucked oysters and chilled Mooloolaba king prawns, or go all in with the seafood experience for two which has everything a seafood lover needs from calamari and bugs to crab and fish.

-Hot tip: For the perfect picnic, grab a family pack from the fish and chips takeaway hole and find a spot on the sandy bank of the Noosa River.
+Hot tip: For the ultimate picnic, grab a family pack from the fish and chips takeaway window and find a spot on the sandy bank of the river.

 Coffee Cat on Kings, Caloundra